-The liberal political party in Germany, "Die Linke", is pushing to make marijuana legal as long as it's cultivated in so-called Cannabis Social Clubs (CSCs).
-Under the proposed legalization, people could become members of a CSC club and take a gram of marijuana home with them each day.
+The liberal political party in Germany, "Die Linke", is pushing to make marijuana legal as long as it's been cultivated in so-called Cannabis Social Clubs (CSCs).
+Under the proposed legalisation, people could become members of a CSC club and take a gram of marijuana home with them each day.
 Furthermore, motorists who are caught with THC coursing happily through their bloodstreams would not lose their licenses as easily.
 Similar legislation is already in place in Spain and Belgium, and unsurprisingly crusties and amateur stoners alike are attending such clubs in scores.

 Since 2002, Georg Wurth has been the spokesman, director and owner of the German Hemp Collective.
-In 1996, he was charged with possession of four grams of marijuana, and so took it upon himself to get the ball rolling on the legalization debate.
-To his misfortune (or fortune?), his charge brought him to the highest place possible, Germany's Federal Constitutional Court, but it's his 2010 petition, titled "Cannabis Consumer Decriminilization," that has played a major role in getting Die Linke to take these proposals to parliament.
+In 1996, he was charged with possession of four grams of marijuana, and so took it upon himself to get the ball rolling on the legalisation debate.
+To his misfortune (or fortune?), his charge brought him to the highest place possible, Germany's Federal Constitutional Court, but it's his 2010 petition, titled "Cannabis Consumer Decriminilisation", that has played a major role in getting Die Linke to take these proposals to parliament.

 I spoke to Georg the day before Die Link put the proposals he helped shape to parliament.

 VICE: Hey Georg.
 How big a step is this in terms of getting weed legalised in Germany?